-New Brunswick Annual Sea Lice Management Report

-Prepared by the Atlantic Canada Fish Farmers Association (ACFFA)

-Data for this report is generated from the Fish-iTrends Decision Support System.
+2017 New Brunswick Annual Sea Lice Management Report Prepared by the Atlantic Canada Fish Farmers Association (ACFFA) Data for this report is generated from the Fish-iTrends Decision Support System.
 Fish-iTrends is the data collection system developed by the Atlantic Veterinary College (AVC) at the University of Prince Edward Island for use by the Atlantic Canadian salmon farming industry.
 This system is maintained by the AVC who has acted as a third-party monitor of data submissions by salmon farmers.
 Provincial fish health personnel have ongoing access to this data; AVC or regulators perform third party audits of the salmon farm lice counts to verify accuracy in reporting.
 To further support this system and ensure data accuracy, the ACFFA supported the AVC in the development of a sea lice monitoring certification program for farm technicians.
-This ensures accurate counts are based on the Sea Lice Monitoring Program, a requirement under the New Brunswick Aquaculture Act and General Regulations and the Integrated Pest Management Plan for Sea Lice.

-ACRONYMS

-ABMA Aquaculture Bay Management Area

-EDRs Emergency Drug Releases

-NBDAAF New Brunswick Department of Agriculture, Aquaculture and Fisheries

-DFO Department of Fisheries and OceansPMRA Pest Management Regulatory Agency

-VDD Veterinary Drugs Directorate

-EXECUTIVE SUMMARY

-The three-year Aquaculture Bay Management Area System (ABMA) implemented in New Brunswick (See map in Appendix A) not only supports improved environmental management but it has also provided the basis to improve fish health management practices, including sea lice management.
-Principles within the ABMA system include:

-- Mandatory fallowing of production sites and the bay management area to help break pathogen lifecycles and support breaking the life cycle of sea lice; - Single year class stocking at each farm site and within each management area; preventing older farmed salmon, which may have already been exposed to pathogens / parasites, from transferring it to incoming smolts.

-In 2016 salmon farming companies continued to develop a coordinated sea lice management and treatment strategy that included maintaining lice thresholds in each Bay Management Area, product rotations and synchronized treatment strategies.
-Like all farmers, they rely on the professional advice of veterinarians who have access to approved products for use when animals are infected by a pathogen or threatened by parasites.
-Sea lice treatments are authorized through a veterinarian's prescription.
-All treatments are reported to federal and provincial regulators.

-Water temperatures and salinity play an important factor in the management of sea lice impacts on fish farmers in the Bay of Fundy.
-As shown in Figure 1, water temperatures in 2016 in southwest New Brunswick rose through the summer and remained unseasonably high all through December.
+Training helps to ensure accurate counts are based on the Sea Lice Monitoring Program, a requirement under the New Brunswick Aquaculture Act and General Regulations and the Integrated Pest Management Plan for Sea Lice.
+ACRONYMS ABMA Aquaculture Bay Management Area EDRs Emergency Drug Releases NBDAAF New Brunswick Department of Agriculture, Aquaculture and Fisheries DFO Department of Fisheries and Oceans PMRA Pest Management Regulatory Agency VDD Veterinary Drugs Directorate EXECUTIVE SUMMARY The three-year Aquaculture Bay Management Area System (ABMA) implemented in New Brunswick (See map in Appendix A) not only supports improved environmental management but it has also provided the basis to improve fish health management practices, including sea lice management.
+Principles within the ABMA system include: - Mandatory fallowing of production sites and the bay management area to help break pathogen lifecycles and support breaking the life cycle of sea lice; - Single year class stocking at each farm site and within each management area; preventing older farmed salmon, which may have already been exposed to pathogens / parasites, from transferring it to incoming smolts.
+In 2017 salmon farming companies continued to develop a coordinated sea lice management and treatment strategy that included maintaining lice thresholds in each Bay Management Area, product rotations and synchronized treatment strategies.
+Like all farmers, they relied on the professional advice of veterinarians who have access to approved products for use when animals are infected by a pathogen or threatened by parasites.
+All sea lice treatments were authorized through a veterinarian's prescription and all treatments were reported to federal and provincial regulators.
+Water temperatures and salinity continued to play an important factor in the management of sea lice impacts on fish farmers in the Bay of Fundy.
+As shown in Figure 1, water temperatures in 2017 in southwest New Brunswick rose through the summer and remained unseasonably high all through December.
 These temperatures held for an extended period contributing to increased lice populations.
-The industry continued to witness higher water temperature trends with the average water temperatures in this area in December 2016 over 8 degrees Celsius.
+The industry continued to witness higher water temperature trends with the average water temperatures in December 2017 over 8 degrees Celsius.

-Figure 1: Average monthly water temperatures for 2013-2016

-This report on sea lice management for 2016 is based on the data obtained through individual farm reporting and data analysis of the sea lice counts within the specific ABMAs.
-The data represents the average sea lice count for adult female lice, which are indisputably the most critical life stage to control and the life stage generally reported by other jurisdictions.

-BACKGROUND